A new study conducted by DesignRush explored the marketing channels that eCommerce businesses invest in and where they saw the best ROI.

 Over 150 companies provided feedback about where their marketing dollars were best spent in and where they foresee their budgets shifting in 2022.

 In addition, eCommerce small businesses shared other valuable information regarding the difficulty of channel management and the use of marketing agencies.

 Survey respondents had a variety of annual sales income, ranging from under $500,000 to over $40 million, with 48% of respondents earning less than $500,000.
 A majority of companies surveyed had ten employees or less.

 The five marketing channels explored were organic search, paid search, social media, email, and offline advertising.

 - A majority (54%) of total respondents said that social media had the greatest ROI.

 - This included 64% of companies with annual sales of between $1,000,001 - $5,000,000.
 Paid search was a distant second at 18% overall, followed by email, offline advertising, and organic search.

 - Half of respondents spent more on social media than any other marketing channel, with email and offline advertising following at around 19%.

-- More than half of companies surveyed plan on increasing their overall marketing budgets in 2019.
+- More than half of companies surveyed plan on increasing their overall marketing budgets.